hannahfarkas/hannahfarkas.github.io/projects.md

 <details>
 <summary><strong>Abstract</strong></summary>

-Workers in hourly service jobs experience shift cancellations, schedule adjustments, and unpredictable hours, often referred to as 'just-in-time' scheduling.
-Despite imposing significant costs on workers, little is known about the tradeoff between wages and schedule stability.
-I leverage the fact that most hourly service workers earn at or near the minimum wage to examine this question.
-Using daily administrative data from thousands of small businesses in the food and retail sectors across the US, I examine how large increases to state-level minimum wages impact the volatility of hourly workers' schedules.
-Following exogenous wage increases, schedule inaccuracy increases by roughly 45 minutes per week and the overall similarity of week-to-week schedules decreases by 20\%.
-I utilize the granularity of the data to construct a machine learning model and demonstrate that the deviation of predicted hours increases substantially with the onset of a minimum wage.
-I utilize extreme weather days as shocks to consumer demand to demonstrate how schedules also become more responsive to a slow business day following the hike.
-This increase in volatility results in overall costs imposed on workers equivalent to 10-22\% of the monetary gains from the wage increase per week.
+Workers in hourly service jobs experience shift cancellations, schedule adjustments, and unpredictable hours, often referred to as ‘just-in-time’ scheduling.
+Despite imposing significant costs on workers, data limitations have made studying such patterns challenging.
+I leverage a large administrative dataset featuring information on employees’ scheduled and worked hours to illustrate patterns of schedule unpredictability at thousands of small food and drink and retail businesses across the U.S. I validate these measures and illustrate how risks to business operations are passed off onto workers through the channel of unpredictable scheduling using exogenous and observable weather shocks.
+I demonstrate that baseline schedule unpredictabil- ity is widespread, and that schedules are highly responsive to such outside shocks.
+A machine learning model fails to accurately predict a worker’s schedule even with information on past schedules and inaccuracies.
+I then utilize the fact that most hourly service workers earn at or near the minimum wage to demonstrate the tradeoff between schedule predictability and wages.
+Following exogenous wage increases, schedule unpredictability increases by 20% per week, schedules become even more responsive to weather shocks, and the algorithm becomes worse at predicting day-ahead schedules.

 </details>